kkinnear/zprint/doc/options/optionfns.md

 ```

 The desire is to have the map with `:pre` and `:post` format with each pair
-on a different line, and for ensure that `:pre` comes first, before `:post`.
+on a different line, and to ensure that `:pre` comes first, before `:post`.
 We also want to gobally sort the keys of maps that appear in code (which will
 make `:post` come before `:pre` if we don't do something about that).
 Finally,
 we want to have the maps inside of the expressions of the `defn` to be